aYo-dev/email-scheduler-monorepo/README.md

 Email Sender is microservice written on Node.js and Typescript, which use Agenda.js for mail campaigns scheduling.

+Here could be find useful information about the whole [ecosystem][ecosystem] and related applications

 ## Tech Stack

 * [Node.js][node], [Agenda.js][agenda], [Typescript][typescript], [Mailgun][mailgun] - core platform and dev tools